miracuse/miracuse.github.io/docs/more/specializations/enchanter.md

 > Alchemist Specialization

 Esoteric philosophers seeking to unify alchemy and magic by creating life.
-Enchanters have succeeded in engineering a variety of constructs to serve their needs.
-Though coveted by ambitious nations, many Enchanters are held in low esteem by other Alchemists, and are generally considered heretical by Mages.
+Though enchanted weapons are typically the result of magecraft, "Enchanters" are a branch of Alchemists that borrow from magical traditions to create animated servants.
+None have so far succeeded in making a living creature, but their failed experiments show remarkable promise as adventuring tools.
+Their Mage counterparts are the [Wizards](wizard.html).

 {% include specialization_kits.html %}